bionictk/visVR/README.md

 ## Target platform
 We target the web as a platform for easy distribution and cross-platform access.
 Even users who do not have access to a VR device can have a taste of the experience and most of the capabilities.

+## Demo
+A live demo can be found here: https://aframe-d3v5.glitch.me/ As noted above, using WebVR allows any device including desktops, mobile phones, and VR devices to be able to run the demo.